rravencode/yapay-zeka-kayit/README.md

-# yapay-zeka-kayit
+# Discord.JS V14 Yapay Zeka Kayıt
-This open source project is a project of a bot I used to use  > Designer and coding: @iqojs
+This open source project is a project of a bot I used to use

+> Designer and coding: @romanwashere